sci-visus/PIDX/README.md

 Documentation
 --------------------------------------

-Please see the complete documentation online: <http://www.cedmav.com/pidx/docs>.
+Please see our Wiki page: <https://github.com/sci-visus/PIDX/wiki>.

 Please see [Getting Started](docs/getting_started.md) for instructions on how to build and link PIDX with your application.